 5. Evaluation

-The HierarchicalForecast package includes the HierarchicalEvaluation class to evaluate the different hierarchies and also is capable of compute scaled metrics compared to a benchmark model.
+The HierarchicalForecast package includes the evaluate function to evaluate the different hierarchies and we can use utilsforecast to compute the mean absolute error relative to a baseline model.

 References